AntoineZen/DFS/background.rst

 .. math::
     \lambda_{T} = \lambda_{IC1} + \lambda_{IC2}

-When two component of sub-systems are redondant (the same function is implemented twice), FIT can be calculated as follow:
+When two component of sub-systems are redundant (the same function is implemented twice), FIT can be calculated as follow:

 .. math::
     \lambda _{T} = \frac{1}{ \frac{1}{ \lambda_{IC1}} + \frac{1}{\lambda_{IC2} } }